Bounce with Me

-"Bounce with Me" is the debut single by American rapper Lil' Bow Wow featuring girl group Xscape.
+"Bounce with Me" is the debut single by American rapper Lil' Bow Wow featuring R&B girl group Xscape.
 Taken from his debut album Beware of Dog, the single samples "Love Serenade (Part II)" by Barry White.
-It spent nine weeks at number 1 on the Hot Rap Tracks and number 20 on Billboard Hot 100.
-The song was featured in the film Big Momma's House and the trailer of Hardball.
+It spent nine weeks at number one on the Hot Rap Tracks and number 20 on Billboard Hot 100.
+The song was featured in the Quarles & Rhymer-wrote comedy film Big Momma's House and the trailer of the 2001 film Hardball.
 A radio remix and extended version featuring R.O.C. and Lil' Mo was also released.

-In a January 2022 interview with Rory & Mal, Jermaine Dupri revealed that he wrote the first verse to the song while Da Brat wrote the second verse.
-This is why the second verse involves Lil Bow Wow using a faster flow on multiple parts, as Dupri requested Brat to write the verse in the same cadence she would typically use when she raps.
+In a January 2022 interview with Rory & Mal, producer Jermaine Dupri revealed that he wrote the first verse to the song while Da Brat wrote the second verse.
+This is why the second verse involves Lil Bow Wow using a faster flow on many different parts, as Dupri requested Da Brat to write the verse in the same cadence where she would typically use when she raps.

 Music video

 The video, directed by Dave Meyers, features appearances by Jermaine Dupri, Jagged Edge and Da Brat.
+Xscape never appeared in the video.
 Brief clips from Big Momma's House are also included.